mwc360/mwc360.github.io/_posts/2025-02-06-The-Art-and-Science-of-Table-Compaction.md

 ## So What Method Won?
 ![alt text](/assets/img/posts/Compaction/results.png)

-**Auto Compaction + Optimized Write** had the lowest total runtime, lowest standard deviation of file count, the lowest standard deviation for queries, and the 2nd lowest standard deviation of write duration.
-By all measures, the combination of _avoiding writing small files_ (where possible) and _automatically cleaning up small files_ was the winning formula.
+**Auto Compaction + Optimized Write** had the lowest total runtime, lowest standard deviation of file count, nearly the lowest standard deviation for queries, and the 2nd lowest standard deviation of write duration.
+By all measures, the combination of _avoiding writing small files_ (where possible) and _automatically compacting up small files_ was the winning formula.

 | Scenario                 | Duration (minutes) | Std.
 Deviation of File Count | Std.
 Dev. of Merge + Optimize Duration (seconds) | Std.
 Dev. of Query Duration (seconds) |
 |--------------------------|--------------------|------------------------------|--------------------------------------------------|---------------------------------------|